 Senator Gillibrand’s legislation would allow families conned in skimming scams to recover their SNAP EBT benefits by directing states to promptly reissue stolen benefits to affected households using already allocated federal funds.
 The legislation would also help states track SNAP skimming data to determine the pervasiveness of the crime, and develop mechanisms to enhance security technology.

 “Every day, more low-income households are at risk of losing their SNAP benefits and facing hunger without the possibility of justice.
-People who rely on SNAP benefits to feed themselves and their families face an even great risk of food insecurity and economic instability when their SNAP benefits are stolen,” said U.S. Senator Gillibrand.
+People who rely on SNAP benefits to feed themselves and their families face an even greater risk of food insecurity and economic instability when their SNAP benefits are stolen,” said U.S. Senator Gillibrand.
 “These scammers are targeting some of our most vulnerable communities.
 It’s a disgrace, and we must meet the need to stop people from having their SNAP benefits stolen without recourse.
 Unlike regulations that apply to credit card theft, the recourse for SNAP theft is based on the 1996 system when paper food stamps were still in use.
 Once the use of paper food stamps was phased out, USDA never issued updated regulations to reflect changes in technology.
 That’s why I’m calling on USDA to bring regulations for SNAP into the 21st century to help protect these lifesaving benefits that keep our communities fed and put a stop to theft.”

 “The Supplemental Nutrition Assistance Program is a crucial lifeline to more than 2.8 million New Yorkers.
 But when recipients have their benefits stolen, deserving New Yorkers are unable to get their stolen benefits replaced, seriously hampering the household budgets of families and individuals in need.
 We are grateful to Senator Gillibrand for her leadership and for putting forward a needed federal solution to this nationwide problem,” said New York State Office of Temporary and Disability Assistance Commissioner Daniel W. Tietz.